Power Efficiency Through Innovative Architecture

 Intel® Xeon Phi™ coprocessors are PCI Express* form factor add-in cards that work synergistically with Intel® Xeon® processors to enable dramatic performance gains for highly parallel code—up to 1.2 double-precision teraFLOPS (floating point operations per second) per coprocessor.1

-Manufactured using Intel’s industry-leading 22nm technology with 3-D Tri-Gate transistors, each coprocessor features more cores, more threads, and wider vector execution units than an Intel Xeon processor.
-The high degree of parallelism compensates for the lower speed of each core to deliver higher aggregate performance for highly parallel workloads.
+Manufactured using Intel’s 22nm technology with 3-D Tri-Gate transistors, each coprocessor features more cores, more threads, and wider vector execution units than an Intel® Xeon® processor.
+The high degree of parallelism compensates for the lower speed of each core to deliver high aggregate performance for highly parallel workloads.2 3 4

 Execution flexibility.
 Designed from the ground up for high-performance computing.
-Unlike a GPU, a coprocessor can host an operating system, be fully IP addressable, and support standards such as Message Passing Interface (MPI).
+Unlike a graphics processing unit (GPU), a coprocessor can be fully IP addressable, run offloaded code, and support standards such as Message Passing Interface (MPI).
 Additionally, it can operate in multiple execution modes:

 Pick the right tool for the right job.
 With Intel® Xeon® processors, you have the power needed for high-performance computing (HPC) workloads with parallel and serial components.
 The Intel® Xeon Phi™ coprocessors are optimized to be the right choice for highly parallel workloads with programmability benefits like single source, converging ISA, and a common environment.

 Claim based on calculated theoretical peak double precision performance capability for a single coprocessor.
 16 DP FLOPS/clock/core * 61 cores * 1.238 GHz = 1.208 TeraFLOPS.